Domestic Competition By-laws

 8. UNIFORMS

 1. Uniform tops must be matching.
-Uniform bottoms may be a different colour to the tops but must all be matching.
+Uniform bottoms may be a different colour to the tops, but must all be matching.
 Minor variations in trim may be acceptable.
 Variations in the form of additional colour panels are not acceptable.
-Assessment of variations will be undertaken on a case by case basis and IWB’s ruling shall be final.
+Assessment of variations will be undertaken on a case-by-case basis and IWB’s ruling shall be final.

-2. A different one or two digit number (00, 0 – 99) must be displayed on the front and back of each playing top.
+2. A different one- or two-digit number (00, 0 – 99) must be displayed on the front and back of each playing top.
 Numbers must be clearly legible, of a contrasting colour to the uniform top and must be fixed to the uniform.
 The sole exception is for the Under 10 competition where numbers are not mandatory.
+Numbers taped or pinned are not considered to be fixed.

-5. All players must be attired in the correct uniform by the fourth week of competition.
+3. All players must be attired in the correct uniform by the fourth week of competition.
 Requests for an extension must be made in writing to the Competition Manager.
 Players not in correct uniform by the fourth week of competition (without valid exemption) will not be permitted to take the court or 4 points will be awarded to the opposition.

-6. No part of the uniform may feature external pockets or any other feature with the potential to cause injury.
+4. No part of the uniform may feature external pockets or any other feature with the potential to cause injury.

-7. Bandanas, beanies and other similar headwear are not permitted.
+5. Bandanas, beanies and other similar headwear are not permitted.

-8. In the event of a clash of colours, the team listed as Team A shall be required to wear alternative uniforms.
+6. In the event of a clash of colours, the team listed as Team A shall be required to wear alternative uniforms.
 If these teams meet in the next round, the other team shall be required to change.

-9. Teams refusing to change uniforms, as per by-law 8.8 shall be assessed a forfeit loss.
+7. Teams refusing to change uniforms, as per by-law 8.8 shall be assessed a forfeit loss.

-10. If deemed necessary, officials may instruct players to tuck in uniform tops.
+8. If deemed necessary, officials may instruct players to tuck in uniform tops.

-11. Footwear must be purpose-designed for use on the playing surface used for the competition.
+9. Footwear must be purpose-designed for use on the playing surface used for the competition.
 Any damage caused by inappropriate footwear shall be the responsibility of the wearer.

 9. TIMING REGULATIONS